samuelsrmv/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ### [6.
 Build my own calculator!](./100-my_calculator.py)
-* Write a program that imports all functions from the file calculator_1.py and handles basics operations.
+* Write a program that imports all functions from the file calculator_1.py and handles basic operations.

 ### [7.
 Easy print](./101-easy_print.py)